 Bank of America allegedly told the plaintiffs that a mortgage modification requires a default but omitted to mention that a "reasonably foreseeable/imminent" default might qualify a mortgagor for a modification.
 The complaint alleges that Bank of America intentionally misrepresented the requirement in an effort to trick the plaintiffs into a foreclosure, which Bank of America successfully secured after suing in state court.
 Because the fraud claim is "inextricably intertwined" with the state-court foreclosure, Rooker-Feldman bars the claim.
 In any event, the fraud claim fails to state a claim.
 The bank's omitting to mention a circumstance not pertinent to the defaulted mortgagor (that is, that a "reasonably foreseeable/imminent" default might qualify for a modification) is immaterial.
 The motion (Doc.
-38) to dismiss is GRANTED, and the action is DISMISSED.
+42) to dismiss is

+GRANTED, and the action is DISMISSED under Rooker-Feldman for lack of subject-matter jurisdiction.
 The clerk is directed to terminate the pending motions and to close the case.

-ORDERED in Tampa, Florida, on July 24, 2018.
+ORDERED in Tampa, Florida, on August 8, 2018.